jrenaud90/TidalPy/Documentation/structures_x/worlds/worlds.md

 assert reloaded.calc_internal_heating(0.0) == world.calc_internal_heating(0.0)
 ```

 EOS profile data (`c_LayerEOSData`) is never serialized; it is repopulated by running the whole-planet EOS solve after loading.
+The layers' material EOS models are restored, so that solve needs nothing re-attached.